SSU economics experts discuss Silicon Valley Bank fallout

 To understand these issues, the Sonoma State University School of Business and Economics held a public Fireside Chat webinar Friday to address the fallout and economic impacts resulting from the closure of Silicon Valley Bank.

 “SVB built up a fragile balance sheet that grew very quickly over just a few years.
-Evidence suggests that risk management oversight and controls were lacking,” said Amri.
+Evidence suggests that risk management oversight and controls were lacking,” Amri said.
 “There was also a sharp increase in the monetary policy tightening environment.
-Interest rates went up very fast more than 400 basis points in just a year, hitting SVB on both the asset side and liabilities side.”
+Interest rates went up very fast, more than 400 basis points in just a year, hitting SVB on both the asset side and liabilities side.”

 “Somehow there was a failure or shortcoming in the regulatory supervisory environment when it came to acting on risks that were building up while seeing signs and reporting things that were identified — but no link was made fast enough between identifying problems and engaging to correct them.”